U.S. worker freed from Cuba to be guest at Obama annual speech

 Obama later credited the historic exchange as the catalyst that led the U.S. to chance its stance toward Cuba, breaking a more than 50-year impasse between the two nations.

-The White House on Monday announced that Gross and his wife will be among the more than 20 other guests to sit with First Lady Michelle Obama, Jill Biden and presidential adviser Valerie Jarrett when the president gives his annual address at the U.S. Capitol Tuesday evening.
+The White House on Monday announced that Gross and his wife will be among the more than 20 other guests to sit with the First Lady, Jill Biden and presidential adviser Valerie Jarrett when the president gives his annual address at the U.S. Capitol Tuesday evening.

 In addition to Gross, other guests on the First Lady’s list include astronaut Scott Kelly, who will soon embark on a year-long mission to live and work at the International Space Station, and CVS Health Corp Chief Executive Larry Merlo, who made headlines in 2014 when his company became the first major pharmacy chain to stop selling tobacco in its stores.